Glossary of Terminology

 Companion Planting: Planting different plants together that benefit one another.
 For example, sowing a plant that attracts pollinators next to a plant that requires pollination.

-Compost: Organic material often made from decomposed/broken down plant material.
+Compost: Organic matter often made from decomposed/broken down plant material.
 Compost can be used to replenish soil nutrients and introduce soil biology to a growing area or simply to reduce landfill waste.

 Cover Crop: Fast growing plants, usually grains, legumes, or grasses that are utilized for one or more of their soil-enhancing qualities.
 These crops are usually worked into the soil or removed before they produce seed.

-Crop: A plant that is cultivated for harvest, like cut flowers or vegetables.
+Crop: A plant that is cultivated for harvest, like cutting flowers or vegetables.

 Cultivar: A species that was selected or bred by humans for a particular feature.
 Cultivars carry a specific name in addition to the scientific name and/or common name, e.g. 'Brandywine'.

-Days to Emerge: Number of days, on average, that it will take a seedling to emerge from the medium in favorable conditions.
+Days to Emerge: Number of days, on average, that it will take a seedling to emerge from the soil or medium in favorable conditions.